Denis Doulgeropoulos

 During the 12 months ending in June 2021, consumer prices shot up 5.4%, the highest inflation rate since 2008.1 The annual increase in the Consumer Price Index for All Urban Consumers (CPI-U) — often called headline inflation — was due in part to the “base effect.”
 This statistical term means the 12-month comparison was based on an unusual low point for prices in the second quarter of 2020, when consumer demand and inflation dropped after the onset of the pandemic.

-However, some obvious inflationary pressures entered the picture in the first half of 2021.
-As vaccination rates climbed, pent-up consumer demand for goods and services was unleashed, fueled by stimulus payments and healthy savings accounts built by those with little opportunity to spend their earnings.
-Many businesses that shut down or cut back when the economy was closed could not ramp up quickly enough to meet surging demand.
-Supply-chain bottlenecks, along with higher costs for raw materials, fuel, and labor, resulted in some troubling price spikes.2
+However, clear inflationary pressures emerged in the first half of 2021.
+As vaccination rates increased, pent-up consumer demand surged for goods and services.
+Furthermore, stimulus payments and strong household savings fueled spending among consumers who previously had limited opportunities to spend.
+Many businesses that had shut down or reduced operations during economic closures could not scale up quickly enough to meet rising demand.
+Consequently, supply-chain bottlenecks combined with higher costs for raw materials, fuel, and labor led to noticeable price spikes.

 Until recently, inflation had consistently lagged the Fed’s 2% target, which it considers a healthy rate for a growing economy, for more than a decade.
 In August 2020, the Federal Open Market Committee (FOMC) announced that it would allow inflation to rise moderately above 2% for some time in order to create a 2% average rate over the longer term.
 This signaled that economists anticipated short-term price swings and assured investors that Fed officials would not overreact by raising interest rates before the economy has fully healed.7